Trai Fuller

+Trai Fuller is an Australian rugby league footballer who plays as a for the Dolphins in the National Rugby League and the Redcliffe Dolphins in the Queensland Cup.

 Background

 Fuller is a descendant of the Wulli Wulli Indigenous tribe.
 He was born in Monto, Queensland, to Victoria West who has three children.
 Fuller was raised in the nearby town of Eidsvold, where he spent most of his childhood and adolescence.
 Throughout his youth, he participated in junior rugby league clubs, including the Eidsvold Eagles, Maryborough Wallaroos, Burrum Miners, Emerald Tigers, Gracemere Cubs, Saint Brendan’s and Capras Rockhampton, before joining the Redcliffe Dolphins.
 He attended Eidsvold State School, Emerald State High School and Saint Brendan’s College during his secondary education.
 Fuller is the father of three children and is married to Kiara Fuller.

-In 2023, Fuller signed a contract with the National Rugby League (NRL) club, the Dolphins, which is currently in effect.

 Career

-Fuller was a part of the Brisbane Broncos under 20's squad before signing with the Redcliffe Dolphins.
+Fuller was a part of the Brisbane Broncos under 20s squad before signing with the Redcliffe Dolphins.
 Fuller made his Queensland Cup debut for the Redcliffe Dolphins in 2018, helping them win their first title in thirteen years.

+Dolphins (2023 - )

-In Round 25 of the 2023 NRL season, Fuller made his NRL debut for the Dolphins against the Wests Tigers in a 24–23 loss at Western Sydney Stadium.
+In Round 25 of the 2023 NRL season, Fuller made his NRL debut for the Dolphins against the Wests Tigers in a 23–24 loss at Western Sydney Stadium.